-Step #1: Hackers fish for potential victims by scanning SRV records for video-enabled web domains.
+Step #1: Hackers fish for potential victims by scanning service records (SRV records) for video-enabled web domains.

 Step #2: Using video enabled domains found in the previous step, a hacker will direct a bot to attempt to place an audio call to a known phone number via the external video gatekeeper.
 The bot must use many different variations of the target number and attempts to connect an audio call by appending different likely phone prefixes used to direct audio calls to the phone network (one common prefixes is ‘91’ followed by the actual target number).

 For example, let’s say that 999-345-6789 is a “good” phone number.
 The bot will be designed by hackers to dial the following series to hack the system: